-8.1.2 ADDITIONAL RULES FOR PROCESSING MEETING SPEECH
+11.1.2 ADDITIONAL RULES FOR PROCESSING MEETING SPEECH

-The data collection site, room configuration, microphone types, and microphone configurations can be 'known.'
+The data collection site, room configuration, sensor types, collection date/time, and microphone configurations can be known' to the system.

 The number of subjects cannot be known a priori for the distant microphone conditions.
-However, the number of subjects will be permitted knowledge for the individual head microphone STT contrast condition.
+However, the number of subjects will be permitted knowledge for the individual head microphone STT and SAD contrast conditions.
 No other information about the subjects may be known a priori for any condition.
 NIST will provide the above info if it is available from the data collection sites.
 The data collection sites must provide this information to NIST prior to the start of the evaluation if they use it themselves in processing the evaluation data.